Senate GOP approves framework for Trump's tax breaks and spending cuts after late-night session

-WASHINGTON (AP) — Senate Republicans plugged away overnight and into early Saturday morning to approve their multitrillion-dollar tax breaks and spending cuts framework, hurtling past a hard line of Democratic opposition toward what President Donald Trump calls the "big, beautiful bill" that's central to his agenda.
+WASHINGTON (AP) — Senate Republicans plugged away overnight and into early Saturday morning to approve their multitrillion-dollar tax breaks and spending cuts framework, hurtling past hardened Democratic opposition toward what President Donald Trump calls the "big, beautiful bill" that's central to his agenda.

 The vote, 51-48, fell along mostly party lines, but with sharp dissent from two prominent GOP senators.
 It could not have come at a more difficult political moment.
 The U.S. economy is churning after Trump's vast tariff scheme sent stocks plummeting, and experts are warning of soaring costs for consumers at home and threats of a potential recession.
 Republican Sens.
 Susan Collins of Maine and Rand Paul of Kentucky both voted against.